nielsenjared/nielsenjared.github.io/content/blog/data-structure-graph-topological-sort/index.md

 * _Declare a stack._

-* Mark the vertex as discovered.
+* Mark the starting vertex as discovered.

-* For each adjacent vertex, if the vertex is not discovered....

-* Mark the vertex as discovered.
+* For each adjacent vertex, if the vertex is not discovered, mark the adjacent vertex as discovered.

 * For each adjacent vertex...

-* Repeat, recursively.
+Repeat, recursively.

 * _Push the vertex onto the stack._